LumingWu/Starcraft-2-Cat-N-Mouse-Red-Sea/README.md

 - Who Am I?

-   I am a senior and a rising graduate student major in Computer Science.
-I still play some games in my free time, but I spend most of time in learning new stuffs and working personal programming projects.
-Therefore, this map makes my two worlds happy.
+   I am a graduate student that majors in Computer Science.
+I still play some games in my free time, but I spend most of my time in learning new stuffs and working on personal programming projects.
+Therefore, this map makes my two worlds happy, but not forever.

 - Welcome